FialhoSJ/FialhoSJ/README.md

 - 👋 Hi, I’m @FialhoSJ
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any company
-- 📫 How to reach me ...
+- 📫 How to reach me Email: ffialho266@gmail.com.

 <!---
 FialhoSJ/FialhoSJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.